SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 <a name=""></a>
 ### To view asset details

-Select any asset in the **Assets** page to view the asset details in **Subassets** page.
+Select an asset in the **Assets** page to view the asset details in **Subassets** tab.
 It shows all the subassets, child devices and asset properties.

-In the top right corner of the **Subassets** page, you can [assign devices](#assign-devices-to-asset).
+In the top right corner of the **Subassets** tab, you can [assign devices](#assign-devices-to-asset).

 ![Subassets](/images/dtm/assets/dtm-assets-subassets-page.png)

-You can view the hierarchy of the asset in the **Asset tree** page.
+You can view the hierarchy of the asset in the **Asset tree** tab.
 Initially the asset hierarchy is collapsed.
 Click the expand icon to view the next level of subassets or click **Expand all** on the top right to view all hierarchy levels.

 Click **Add asset** to add more subassets or click **Import assets** to add [assets in bulk](/dtm/asset-hierarchy/#creating-assets-bulk-import).